umbraco/UmbracoDocs/13/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/multinode-treepicker.md

 #### Adding a custom query step

-Custom query steps can be used to solve some very specific use cases.
+Custom query steps can be used to solve some specific use cases.

 To add a custom query step you need to append it to the existing query steps.
 This can be done from a composer: